 Overall, the Cragheart is jack-of-trades and master of none.
-While mostly ranged, it can be played in close combat to provide tanking support.
+While mostly ranged, it can be played up front to provide tanking support.
 It will never deal the most damage, but it can support other damage dealers.
 It can also give heals but not at the strength of other classes.
-It can manipulate the battlefield to destroy and create obstacles to help your party.
+It can manipulate rooms to remove and create obstacles to help your party.

 If you like a versatile character that can adapt to most situations and support the group where it needs it most, you’ll enjoy playing the Cragheart.